 - If an additional volume of a product is injected into a system, the steady-state market price of that commodity falls, and vice versa.

-- An increase in desirabiliy increases the market price of a commodity.
+- An increase in desirability of a commodity increases the commodity’s market price.

 2-dimensional Numbers (2009)